Director Sharmeen Obaid-Chinoy Wants You To Learn Why Activism Is Fundamental

 Obaid-Chinoy has dedicated her filmmaking career to shining a light on the constant fight of women around the globe against that powers that be.
 Born in Karachi, Pakistan, Obaid-Chinoy’s filmmaking journey began when she was only 14 years old.
 From an early age, she observed firsthand the sweeping effects of her country’s culture of patriarchy: girls going to separate schools from boys (if they were allowed to go to school at all), peers being roped into marriages, and troubling traditions.
 Frustrated by what she saw, Obaid-Chinoy threw herself into bringing these injustices out of the darkness and into the light where people would be forced to reckon with the glaring human rights violations, using film as her main vehicle.

 Today, Obaid-Chinoy announces a new series of short films highlighting five women changing their communities with their activist work.
-In this YouTube Originals series with the Global Fund For Women, Fundamental takes audiences to Brazil, Georgia, Kenya, Pakistan, and the United States, giving us a front row seat to the game-changing grassroots activism for women, by women.
+In partnership with YouTube, Fundamental takes audiences to Brazil, Georgia, Kenya, Pakistan, and the United States, giving us a front-row seat to the game-changing grassroots activism for women, by women.

 Advertisement